thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 personal data.
 Techniques like selective disclosure and unlinkability help protect user privacy.
 Protocols should refer to {{RFC6973}}.

+Multiple protocols are also likely to be used in coordination: to identify an orgnization, then to identify the User-Agent, and possibly rate limit.
+It is important to consider the privacy of these layers together as well.

 # IANA Considerations